-We are passionate about the positive impact that nature and outdoors can have on the mental health and wellbeing of children and adults.
-We are lucky enough to have the most fantastic outdoor space wrapped around our school, and therefore find ways to use every part of it at every opportunity.
-Our PE Leader is a fully trained Forest School practitioner and drives our outdoor learning.
+We are passionate about the beneficial effect that nature and the outdoors can have on the mental health and wellbeing of both children and adults.
+We consider ourselves fortunate to be surrounded by a fantastic outdoor area, which we use to its full potential at every opportunity.
+Our Physical Education Leader is a qualified Forest School practitioner and champions our outdoor learning activities.

-We also have numerous school pets, including guinea pigs, rabbits, stick insects and snails!
+Moreover, we have several school pets, such as guinea pigs, rabbits, stick insects, and snails!

 Inclusion & SEND

-Inclusion is one of our main priorities.
-Inclusive education values diversity and the unique contributions each child brings to the classroom.
-In a truly inclusive setting, every child feels safe and has a sense of belonging.
-This is something we work hard at and consequently pride ourselves on.
+At our school, inclusion is a top priority.
+We strongly believe in inclusive education that values diversity and acknowledges the unique contributions that each child brings to the classroom.
+In a truly inclusive environment, all children feel secure and have a sense of belonging.
+This is something that we strive hard to achieve and take pride in.

-We are a school that goes above and beyond for children with additional needs or vulnerabilities.
-Every member of staff spends the time getting to know every child they work with so that they can be provided with the best possible support available for them and their needs.
-Classroom staff work closely with the Inclusion Lead and SENDCo to ensure they are supporting children in the classroom with needs such as dyslexia, ASD, ADHD, sensory processing issues and attachment needs.
+We go the extra mile for children with additional needs or vulnerabilities.
+Our staff members invest time in getting to know every child they work with, so they can offer the best possible support and meet their specific needs.
+The classroom teachers collaborate closely with the Inclusion Lead and SENDCo to provide support to children in the class who have needs like dyslexia, ASD, ADHD, sensory processing issues, and attachment needs.

-The main purpose of Nurture is to assess social and emotional needs so that we can provide the help and support that is needed to remove the barriers to learning.
-As the children learn academically and socially they develop confidence, become responsive to others, learn self-respect and take pride in behaving well and in achieving.
+The primary objective of the Nurture programme is to evaluate social and emotional requirements, enabling us to provide the necessary support and assistance to eliminate barriers to learning.
+As the children advance academically and socially, they gain confidence, become more responsive to others, learn self-respect, and take pride in exhibiting good behaviour and achieving their goals.

 Personal Development & Character

-The personal development of our children is of the utmost importance to each and every one of us.
-The Spiritual, moral, social and cultural understanding of children has a huge impact on the levels of employability and career opportunities as they grow into adulthood.
-The direct teaching and development of character builds positive attributes in all children.
+The personal development of our children is a top priority for everyone at our school.
+We recognise that the spiritual, moral, social, and cultural awareness of children has a significant impact on their employability and career opportunities as they enter adulthood.
+By directly teaching and developing their character, we aim to build positive attributes in all our children.

-As part of our curriculum, children are actively encouraged to develop their confidence and self-awareness.
-Teachers work closely with children as they develop their skills enabling them to recognise their own strengths and to develop a positive sense of self.
+Our curriculum actively encourages children to build their confidence and self-awareness.
+Teachers work closely with children to help them recognise their strengths and develop a positive self-image.

-In our beautiful outdoor provision, children are exposed to opportunities where they are able to manage risk in their play and have opportunities to push themselves into achieving their own goals as well as creating a foundation for a healthy body which contributes to social and emotional wellbeing.
+Our beautiful outdoor provision provides children with opportunities to manage risk during play and to push themselves to achieve their own goals, which contributes to their physical and emotional wellbeing.

-We believe that our approach to developing character begins as soon as a child starts with us at two years old in Ladybirds and with our nurture, love and care, our children are able to flourish into successful and integral members of our community.
+We believe that character development begins from the moment a child joins us at the age of two in Tiny Seeds, and with our nurturing approach, our children flourish into successful and valued members of our community.

 Attachment, Relationships, Love & Care

-The staff here understand the importance of early attachments and work alongside BAPT registered therapists to deepen their knowledge and skill-base regularly so that everything that we do builds relationship and demonstrates love and care for each and every child who enters our doors.
+The team here values the significance of early connections and collaborates with BAPT accredited therapists to consistently enhance their knowledge and expertise.
+We strive to ensure that all of our actions promote relationships and demonstrate love and care for each child who enters our premises.

 Coaching, Reflection & Therapeutic Language

-We are a coaching school, and value coaching at every level.
-We believe that coaching allows for reflection, empowers staff and children and emphasises the importance of personal development.
-Senior Leaders coach teachers to develop their practice, teachers and support staff coach children during learning and for behaviour support.
-As part of our therapeutic offer, we work with highly trained play and filial therapists and art therapists.
-These therapies are used as a way of helping children express their feelings and deal with difficult life experiences, including developmental trauma, through a self-guided and collaborative process.
+As a coaching school, we place great value on coaching at all levels.
+We believe that coaching encourages reflection, empowers both staff and students, and underscores the significance of personal development.
+Our Senior Leaders provide coaching to teachers to help develop their practice, while teachers and support staff coach children in both academic learning and behaviour support.
+Additionally, we offer therapeutic services with highly trained play and filial therapists and art therapists.
+These therapies provide a self-guided and collaborative process to help children express their emotions and cope with difficult life experiences, including developmental trauma.

-Our Knowledge for Life classroom supports children with EHC Plans with the life skills they need to be successful, alongside the appropriate academic knowledge for their age and stage.
-The use of therapeutic and reflective language with the children in KfL promotes a deeper understanding of emotions and provides social and emotional learning opportunities for those who struggle with that element of life the most.
+In our The Tree House classroom, we provide children with EHC Plans with the necessary life skills and academic knowledge appropriate for their age and stage.
+We utilise therapeutic and reflective language to help children better understand their emotions and provide social and emotional learning opportunities, especially for those who may struggle with this aspect of life the most.